TomSssM/psychology-website/mvc-doc.md

 As a result we get the API:
 Block.on / .off / .dispatch
-View.bindTo / .liveBindTo / .delegate / .dispatch / .on / .off / .trigger
+View.bindTo / .liveBindTo / .delegate / .dispatch / .unbindFrom + .on / .off / .onFirst / .trigger

 ### Block name in inheritance